seanmurphy355/Small_Shell/README.md

  ## Overview Of Project
  - This Program was written while strictly using the C programing language.
- - The smallsh file works like a bash shell enabling users
+ - The smallsh file works like a bash shell.
  - Allows for the redirection of standard input and standard output and it will support both foreground and background processes  (controllable by the command line and by      receiving signals).